Harold Ancart: "Untitled (the great night)" – Painting the night – Group Show at Centre Pompidou-Metz, France (2018)

 Harold Ancart created a 15 by 44 feet site-specific painting for the Shigeru Ban designed front window of the Centre Pompidou-Metz during the group show "Painting the Night" that was shown from October 13, 2018, to April 15, 2019.

 "Subliminal Standard" – Public Art Fund project in Brooklyn, New York (2019)

 He painted a freestanding, 16-foot-high concrete sculpture paying tribute to handball courts in Cadman Plaza, Brooklyn with the support of Public Art Fund that will be on view from May 1, 2019 to March 1, 2020.

-Shows

 Collections

 Harold Ancart's work is held in the following public collections: